hilbix/cppmeta/README.md

-# CPP tricks
+# C Preprocessor metaprogramming and other useful abuses

 The C Preprocessor is very mighty.

-This here basically implements a `NOTEMPTY` macro and on top of that a `FOR` macro, which is able to iterate over a variable number of arguments.
+This here basically implements a `NOTEMPTY` macro and on top of that a `FORGE` macro, which is able to variably iterate over a variable number of arguments.

-> This is based on the `EVAL` feature, which is very CPU intensitive!
+> This is based on the `EVAL` idiom, which is very CPU intensitive!

 Note that this is based on ideas presented elsewhere.
 Please see comments for details.